 An invaluable educational book, Advanced Glaucoma Surgery provides an-depth information on indications, preoperative considerations, potential intra- and postoperative complications, and strategies for reducing the incidence of such adverse events.
 Aiding the written text are numerous intraoperative photos and surgical videos.

-Dr. Varma, who is also professor of Ophthalmology and Preventive Medicine, associate dean for Strategic Planning and Network Development, and holds the Grace and Emery Beardsley Chair in Ophthalmology, is also a noted international expert on changes in the optic nerve in glaucoma.
+Dr. Varma, who is also professor of Ophthalmology and Preventive Medicine, is also a noted international expert on changes in the optic nerve in glaucoma.
 He is also studying new imaging techniques in the early diagnosis of glaucomatous optic nerve damage.

 Author of The Optic Nerve in Glaucoma and Essentials of Eye Care: The Johns Hopkins Wilmer Handbook, Dr. Varma is also one of the editors of Topics in Glaucoma, a continuing medical education publication.
 He is also author of more than 247 publications in various peer-reviewed ophthalmic journals.